 During her tenure at AIM, Jackie has taught media production to thousands area residents and has provided countless promotional opportunities to Washington area artists, performers and non-profit organizations.

 Jackie’s community service work includes having served on the Mid-Atlantic regional board and national board of directors for the Alliance for Community Media.
 Locally, she served on the board of directors for the Arlington Chapter of the American Red Cross, and as a founding board member of the DC Film Alliance and the DC Shorts Film Festival.
 She is a graduate of Leadership Arlington, class of 2006.

 Lauree joined AIM in August 2004.
-Her promotion to Operations Manager includes the primary functions of coordinating the scheduling of the facility and staff as well as overall operations.
+Her promotion to Director of Operations includes the primary functions of coordinating the scheduling of the facility and staff as well as overall operations.
 Lauree has also been a major driving force behind WERA 96.7 FM, Radio Arlington.

-She graduated from The Richard Stockton College of NJ with a BA in Communications.
-Previous experience include: Montgomery Community TV, Sesame Street, Nickelodeon and WLFR, the radio station of Stockton College.
+She graduated from Stockton University with a BA in Communications.
+Previous experience includes Montgomery Community Media, Sesame Street, Nickelodeon and WLFR, the radio station of Stockton University.
 Lauree spends as much time as possible supporting independent music through her weekly radio show, Spin Cycle, every Tuesday morning on WERA.

 Nathan joined AIM full-time in 2012 after working part-time with the youth Video Production Camp in 2011 and 2012.
 Nathan now serves as Director of the Video Production Camp and leads an after-school video program at Key Elementary School.
 In addition, he produces programs such as high school Arlington Committee of 100 and High School Football.
 He formerly worked on Serving Our Needs.